Free Consultation 512-668-1989

 How Often Should You Review This?

 Monthly at minimum.
 Weekly if you're actively adjusting ad spend or testing new channels.
-The data is only useful if you're looking at it regularly enough to act on it.

-Set a recurring calendar block — even 20 minutes — to pull up your lead report and ask three questions:
+Pull up your lead report and ask three questions:

 1. Where are my best leads actually coming from?